Mark Greene: Character illness and death

-Eventually, however, he resigns himself to his fate and decides to halt the debilitating chemo, deciding he would rather have three good final months than twice that suffering from his treatments.
+Eventually, however, he resigns himself to his fate and decides to halt the debilitating chemotherapy, deciding he would rather have three good final months than twice that suffering from his treatments.

 On his last day in the ER, he meets with the same older woman that viewers saw on the first episode of ER.
 She again has a hangnail and complains about how painful it is.
 Greene tells her that he has an inoperable tumor, asks another doctor to treat her, and tells the patient not to return to the ER again.
 He leaves the ER, stops his chemotherapy treatments, tells John Carter that he will now "set the tone" and takes Rachel on a last-minute trip to Hawaii to rebuild his relationship with her and relive happier times.

 After several moves around the island and some conflict with a surly Rachel, Mark suffers from increased symptoms, including a seizure while walking with Rachel, prompting her to call Elizabeth, who comes to Hawaii with Ella.
 One night, Rachel comes to her father's room while he sleeps.
 Mark awakens and smiles at Rachel, telling her with slurred speech that he was just dreaming of her and how she used to love balloons.
 He tells her that he was trying to think of a piece of advice that every father should tell his daughter, and tells her to be generous with her time, her love, and her life.
 Rachel tells her father that she remembers a lullaby that Mark used to sing her when she was a baby and slips a pair of headphones on his head and plays Israel Kamakawiwo'ole's rendition of "Over The Rainbow" for him as he smiles and falls back asleep.
 While the song plays, he is seen walking through an empty ER.
 The next morning, Elizabeth discovers that he has died.

 In the episode "The Letter", Carter discovers two faxes that had arrived earlier, both sent by Elizabeth.
 He reads the first one to the staff.
 It is a letter that Greene had written about his sentiments about the Chicago County ER where he had worked for many years, and the staff he had worked with throughout the years.
 They begin happily discussing his letter until Lewis notices that Carter is holding the second fax, visibly upset.
 He informs them that the second is a brief letter written by Elizabeth, notifying them that Mark had died that morning around 6 A.M., "… at sunrise, his favorite time of the day."